silexphp/Silex/doc/providers/twig.rst

     {{ app.request.host }}

-A ``render`` function is also register to help you render another controller from a template:
+A ``render`` function is also registered to help you render another controller from a template:

 .. code-block:: jinja